kip4you/docs-site/_pages/docs/dynamic-forms.md

 #### Custom Type

-The Custom Type for now has two values available, one for attachments and one for notes, let's take a look at them
+The Custom Type for now has three types available, one for attachments, one for notes and other for text area field, let's take a look at them

-##### Akip Notes
+#### Akip Notes

 This type is a field where it is possible to enter notes separately, first let's take a look at the configuration